HoussamMRD/YOLO-Flask-WebApp/README.md

 # YOLO-WebApp
-WebApp using AI-YOLOv8 to Detect &amp; Track &amp; Count objects
+WebApp using AI-YOLOv8 and Flask to Detect &amp; Track &amp; Count objects